Now that Spring is here, Victorians are starting to spot baby deer, or fawns, taking their very first steps all over town.

-According to a study, fawns typically only nurse 2-3 times a day during the first few weeks of their life.
+Fawns typically only nurse 2 to 3 times a day during the first few weeks of their life.

 When they’re not nursing, they choose their own bedding away from their mom, and move around several times a day all by themselves!
 But the doe is always about 90 metres away from them – even if you can’t always see her.